janus-idp/operator/tests/e2e/README.md

 - deploying with or without OLM,
 - or deploying the downstream bundle in both online and air-gapped scenarios

-To run the end-to-end tests, you can use:
+To run the end-to-end tests, make sure you have an active connection to a cluster in your current [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and run:
 ```shell
 $ make test-e2e
 ```